-West Cork is a region of immense beauty.
+West Cork is a region of rugged beauty.
 Villages of brightly painted houses nestle among the hills and valleys.
 The coastline is deeply indented by long fiord-like inlets.
 Westwards from Baltimore the view becomes ever more spectacular with high cliffs and countless rocky islands facing out into the Atlantic, while in the distance loom the highest mountains in Ireland.
 Here and there stand reminders of former inhabitants — Victorian mine workings, Napoleonic watchtowers, mediaeval castles, Iron Age forts, neolithic tombs and standing stones.
 In historical times the southern part of West Cork was the Barony of Carbery and the O'Driscolls of Baltimore were one of its pre-eminent clans.

 The sea is an important influence on the landscape of West Cork, where the Gulf Stream encounters land for the first time on its long journey across the ocean.
 The mildness of the resulting climate allows tender plants to flourish, even in the wild.
 One of them, Fuchsia magellanica, has become the unofficial emblem of the region.